jibhaine/almin/README.md

 stands for Application Lifecycle Management Interface It is mainly an entry portal / index page / service proxy to centralize several team development tools and informations

-it also holds the code for several tools i wanted to create.
-* almin :
-* engin : a node-based cms / wiki / comment
-* dash : a timeline for project infos.
-*

 # ALMIN